sidchintamaneni/bpfprof/README.md

 #### TODO

+- [ ] Re-think if the cpu usage per event makesense or should do a total cpu consumption like bpftop
 - [ ] Add the ability to generate relavant graphs
 - [ ] Add relavant comments and do a `cargo fmt` on the proj
 - [ ] Refactor the code